textpattern/textpattern.github.io/themes/front-end-themes.md

 This document is a complete journey through creating, managing, using, exporting, importing, and deleting Textpattern themes, all in context of default installation conditions.

-Notice: Still work in progress on portability and handling section and subsections.
+Notice: Sections on portability and handling are still work-in-progress, and document overall is still being refined.

 **On this page**:

-Table of contents
+* Table of contents
 {:toc}

 ## The big picture